Aswinthgt/agt360image/projects/agt360image-view/README.md

 An Angular component for displaying and interacting with 360-degree images.

-# What's New in agt360image-view v0.0.5
+### What's New in agt360image-view v0.0.11

-- updated to be compatible with Angular v18.
-You can now use the agt360image-view component with Angular v18.
+- updated to be compatible with Angular v19.
+You can now use the agt360image-view component with Angular v19.

+### Demo

+Check out the live demo: [360view-demo](https://360view-demo.vercel.app/)

 ## Dependencies